 Do you have a child protection policy?

-Yes we do. people and places has developed our Child Protection Policy as part of our commitment to protect children and young people wherever we work.
-This policy is based on information from our local partners, as well as guidance from UNICEF and ECPAT.
+Yes we do. people and places has developed Our Child Protection Policy as part of our commitment to protect children and young people wherever we work.
+This policy is based on information from our local partners, as well as guidance from child protection experts including UNICEF

 All children have a right to feel safe and it is especially important for us that children will feel safe while sharing in the activities of volunteer work placements.